Beck had originally attempted to record "Debra" with the Dust Brothers for Odelay

 This is the kind of thing Beck did throughout the Vultures

 tour.
 Some days he spun elaborate tales with this framework, other times maybe he just did the "usual."
 Once he even went so far as to croon "I'm gonna take you to 2-for-1 Tuesdays to see Julia Roberts movies" (on March 11, 2000).
-He must really want to get with her!
+Beck had his stock phrases he could repeat night in and out, but also the ability to never do it exactly the same every time.

 Throughout the tour of August 2002, people kept shouting out requests for "Debra."
 Beck kept admitting he "hated" the song, though in NYC he finally gave in and played it.
 It was alone on the keyboard, played slowly, and sounding very much like a sad dirge.
 Here's the August 18, 2002 version... it's quite absurd, really: